Making Products that people use

 2022 | Hercules begins construction of the rerouted outfall ditch in late 2022. |

-2022 | Hercules installed additional groundwater treatment wells. |
+2022 | Hercules installed additional groundwater treatment wells at the 009 Landfill. |

-Dec-2022 | EPD issues amended hazardous waste permit to incorporate planned remedial actions outlined in the August 2022 Corrective Action Plan. |
+Dec 2022 | EPD issues amended hazardous waste permit to incorporate planned remedial actions at the Brunswick plant outlined in the August 2022 Corrective Action Plan. |

 April 2023 | A fire at the terpene resins plant causes temporary shutdown of the Brunswick facility. |

 June 2023 | Pinova company representatives announce that the manufacturing facility will permanently close.
-Remediation work by Hercules and Pinova will continue. |
+Remediation work by Hercules and Pinova continues. |